Nexusnui/Convert-To-LDraw/README.md

 ![Image of Custom Part](icons/stlToLDraw_icon.png)

-This is a simple graphical Python programm for converting a 3D printing [.stl](https://en.wikipedia.org/wiki/STL_%28file_format%29) files to LDraw format [.dat](http://www.ldraw.org/article/218) files.
+This is a simple graphical Python program for converting a 3D printing [.stl](https://en.wikipedia.org/wiki/STL_%28file_format%29) files to LDraw format [.dat](http://www.ldraw.org/article/218) files.
 Then you can use the part just like any other part in your favorite LDraw viewer or CAD program.